Answers to Your Bankruptcy Questions

 Call (248) 542-1500 today and speak directly to Metro Detroit Bankruptcy Attorney John Hicks to get fast answers to your questions.

 Remember, every case is different and it is important that an experienced legal professional evaluate your situation and advise you on your best course of action.

 This site offers legal information, not legal advice.
 We make every effort to ensure the accuracy of the information and to clearly explain your options.
 However we do not provide legal advice – the application of the law to your individual circumstances – through our web site.

-For legal advice, you should consult an attorney like John Hicks.
+For legal advice, you should consult a bankruptcy attorney like John Hicks.
 John will take the time to review your options and help you determine the right bankruptcy to suit your current financial situation and future needs.
-Call today for a free consultation (248) 542-1500
+Call today for a free consultation (248) 542-1500.